alexeysp11/Thermometer-SerialPort-WPF/README.md

 # Thermometer-SerialPort-WPF

-`Thermometer-SerialPort-WPF` is a WPF application written in C# that receives temperature data from a microcontroller via serial port, and displays the data as a termometer.
+`Thermometer-SerialPort-WPF` is a WPF application written in C# that receives temperature data from a microcontroller via serial port, and displays the data as a thermometer.

 ## Overall description